JohnParkerWilson/TaskeeTheTaskboard/README.md

 - The app exposes `GET /health` for Render health checks.
 - On Render, SQLite will live at `/var/data/app.db` because `DATA_DIR=/var/data` is set in `render.yaml`.
 - The first startup can still import the starter board and demo user from the repo's `data/*.json` files, even when the live database is stored on the mounted disk.

-Typical Render flow:

-1. Push this repo to GitHub.
-2. In Render, create a new Blueprint or Web Service from the repo.
-3. Make sure the persistent disk is attached at `/var/data`.
-4. Deploy and open `/login`.

 Demo login after deploy: